Dyke march: Germany

 As of 2023, there are dyke marches in more than twenty cities and regions in Germany.
 The nationwide network of "Dyke* March Germany" is gathering information on all of the dyke marches in Germany on their Instagram account.

 There is a yearly dyke march in Hamburg and since 2014 in Cologne, Germany.
-Since 2017 also in Heidelberg, and since 2018 in Oldenburg.
+Since 2017 also in Heidelberg, and since 2018 in Nuremberg and Oldenburg.

 The Berlin Dyke March has been in operation since 2013 in the LGBT-friendly neighborhood of Kreuzberg.
 Historically, the march occurs annually in June, on the day before the Berlin Pride Parade.

 As of 2025, there are dyke marches planned throughout the year in Berlin, Bielefeld, Braunschweig, Frankfurt, Hamburg, Hannover, Köln, Lüneburg, Nürnberg, Oldenburg, Rhein-Neckar, the Ruhr area (three dyke marches each year), Weimar, and Würzburg.

+Dublin Dyke March, 2025 Participants holding white banner with text "Dyke March Dublin" This banner was originally used at the first Dyke March in Dublin in 1998.

+Republic of Ireland

+The first Dyke March in the Republic of Ireland took place on Friday 26 June, 1998.
+The March claimed to be the second International Dyke March, and was supported by the New York City Lesbian Avengers drummers band.
+The theme of the march was 'Lust for Power" and emphasised the power and force within lesbian sexuality.
+The march was a success to the organisers in Ireland, with more than 300 people attending.
+The march started at the Garden of Remembrance and finished with a rally at the Central Bank, followed by a night out at the Tivoli Theatre.
+A short documentary was made by Linda Cullen about the march and was shown at the International Gay and Lesbian Film Festival in 1998.

+Dublin held its second Dyke March in 1999, however this would be the last Dyke March in the city for 26 years.

+In 2025, Dyke March returned to Dublin with thousands marching along a similar route to the original 1998 march.
+The theme was "Space" and focused on the lack of lesbian spaces across the island of Ireland, the housing crisis for all, exclusionary practices in LGBTQ+ spaces towards trans and non-binary people, and the war in Gaza.
+The march and subsequent rally focused on the rights for all people across the world to live freely without threat of violence or militaristic action.

 United Kingdom

 The London Dyke March was first organized in 2012 and is held each year in June.
 The 2014 march featured speakers, including Sarah Brown, a transgender lesbian activist and former Lib Dem councilor.
 The London Dyke March emphasizes diversity, including bois, queers, femmes, butches, and lipstick lesbians.